ost-ing/dac8564/README.md

-# DAC5864
+# DAC8564

-Embedded rust driver for the TI DAC5864
+A simple platform agnostic library for the Texas Instruments DAC8564.